kweephyo-pmt/new_life/FIRESTORE_RULES.md

     // Posts collection rules (Community)
     match /posts/{postId} {
-      // Allow all authenticated users to read posts allow read: if request.auth != null;
+      // Allow anyone to read posts (for public community page) allow read: if true;

       // Allow users to create posts with their own userId allow create: if request.auth != null &&